jakemanger/NEVE/README.md

 NEVE can be run from the command line.
 This may be useful for some custom setups.
-Specify the `--ignore-gooey` flag if you don't want to use a graphical user interface, however this requires you to link a config file.
+Specify the `--ignore-gooey` flag if you don't want to use a graphical user interface, however this requires you to specify a config file (`optomotor.yaml` in this case).

 (on linux)
 ```